Dollar firm on tax cut progress, outshone by bitcoin

 They all paled in comparison to virtual currency bitcoin which soared to an all-time high above $10,000 on a bevy of different exchanges.

 Blockchain and cryptocurrency website Coindesk put the peak at $10,044.29, taking gains in the past month to about 63 percent.
-On another major trading platform, the Luxembourg-based BitStamp BTC=BTSP, it was trading at $9,999.
+On another major trading platform, the Luxembourg-based BitStamp, it was trading at $9,999.

 Editing by Sam Holmes